Giovanni-Sforza/MaskPoint-AMPT/README.md

    - GCC >= 4.9
    - torchvision

-   if your meet the trouble that `version `GLIBC_2.18' not found`, you can try to install the open3d == 0.9.0 in env python == 3.7:
+   if your meet the trouble that `version `GLIBC_2.18' not found`, which may be caused by open3d. so you can try to install the open3d == 0.9.0 in env python == 3.7:
    ```bash
    conda search -c open3d-admin open3d==0.9.0
    ```

-   Install required Python packages:
+   then, install required Python packages:
    ```bash
    pip install -r requirements.txt
    ```